lhafkamp/minor-wot-weather/README.md

 ## How it works
 **1. Express server**

-The server request the current temperture from [Wunderground](https://api.wunderground.com) and shows it in the view.
-If the the temperture is below 18 degrees celcius the view will have a rainy theme, if above, it will look sunny.
+The server request the current weather from [Darksky](https://darksky.net/dev/) and shows it in the view.
+Darksky also sends the current weather in words, something like 'rain' or 'clear-day'.
+Based on each response, the view will have a different animation.
+The current temperature will also be shown.
+The start of each intermezzo is fixed and automated, when it is time the server sends a message to all connected users.

 **2. Arduino**

-The Arduino setup consists of a box made of a led strip, an Arduino with WiFi, and a button.
-The Arduino is configured with the express server and API.
+Every user will have a box containing a LED strip, a NodeMCU, and a tilt sensor.
+When the box recieves the intermezzo signal, the LED inside the box will give an indication of the weather and the LED tower shows the number of participants.
+Using the tilt sensor the user can make a choice whether to participate or not by flipping the box to one side or another.

 **3. API**

 The API picks up any button presses and will send a response to all the connected devices which will turn on the LED.
-The color of the LED depends on the current weather, blue means colder, red means warmer.
+The color of the LED depends on the current weather, blue means colder, red means warmer, flickering blue means rain.

 ## Team